 Response: Data entry for the National Source Tracking System is subject to inspection.

-If licensees are not reporting data as required, NRC can take enforcement action.
-The system will have built-in features that will trigger an alarm for mis-matched transactions.
-The system will not catch situations in which both sides of the transaction have failed to report, however, these transaction should be captured and corrected during the annual reconciliation process.
+If licensees are not reporting data as required, NRC and the Agreement States can take enforcement action.
+The system will have built-in features that will trigger an alarm for mismatched transactions.
+The system will not catch situations in which both sides of the transaction have failed to report; however, these transactions should be captured and corrected during the annual reconciliation process.
 In addition, licensees reporting to the National Source Tracking System are subject to requirements in NRC regulations (for example, 10 CFR 30.9) that information provided to the NRC shall be complete and accurate in all material respects.